sagemath/trac_to_gh/Issue 177.md

 # Issue 177: pari interface -- transition to new arithmetic model

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/177

 Original creator: was